benbusby/y2k/README.md

 - `X09219227.151272511`

 For this first Fibonacci Sequence program, we're printing all values that are less than 2000.
-To do so, we're going to do something a bit hacky in order to fit this solution into only 2 file timestamps.
+We're also going to do something a bit hacky in order to fit this solution into only 2 file timestamps.
 We're going to create two variables that will hold two values of the sequence at a time (starting with 0 and 1), and add them to each other until the lower of the two values is above 2000.